BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 This is the dataset I used for this project.
 You can download it from [here](https://www.kaggle.com/datasets/kartik2112/fraud-detection).

+When my model was in the notebook, I used to think that good features are the ones most correlated with the target feature.
+But in production, real-time availability matters more.
+I mean, come on, you can’t use **next_transaction_amount** in the real world, can you?

 And here are the features I used.
 I have classified them into three types:

 **Tracking features:**